FAQs

 How to:

 heat up saline solution on clean cotton pads in a microwave or place saline pads in hot boiled water.
+Place these on the affected area for around 10-15 minutes

 Continue daily for the recommended time.